reeddunkle/reeddunkle.github.io/_posts/2016-05-02-Python-Lambda-Closures.md

 While the inner function is doing most of the work in the closure, we never refer to the inner functions by name.
 It ends up taking up a lot space, and making things more confusing.

-Let's clean up the closures we made in the introduction by replacing the inner functions with lambdas:
+Let's clean up the closures we made in the introduction by replacing the inner functions with lambdas.

 Navigate to the `closure_practice` directory (or anywhere you can play with some code).